 Phat Phrik Khing With Tofu and Long Beans (Thai Dry-Curry Stir-Fry)

 As tempting as it can be to reach for a jar of ready-made curry paste, nothing you'll get in a store compares to what you can make at home.
-For this Thai dry curry, we use a mix of fresh and dried chilies, galangal, garlic, shallots, lemongrass, and makrut lime leaves to make a chili paste, which we then use to flavor crispy tofu and blistered green beans.
+For this Thai dry curry, we use a mix of fresh and dried chiles, galangal, garlic, shallots, lemongrass, and makrut lime leaves to make a chile paste, which we then use to flavor crispy tofu and blistered green beans.

 Stir-Fried Bok Choy

 Leafy greens like bok choy, gai lan, and Chinese spinach have a fresh, vegetal flavor that can easily be overshadowed.
 Cooking them quickly and simply is the best way to preserve that flavor—here, we use a handful of aromatics and subtle seasonings to highlight the bok choy.